knobs-dev/indid-documentation/sdk/adminSdk.md

 ## sendPreparedDelegatedTransactions

-A method for sending a previously prepared delegated transaction to the Indid backend.
+A method for sending a previously prepared delegated transaction to the INDID backend.
 This method executes transactions that have been signed by the account owner but are submitted through a delegated sender.

 ```ts
 const response = await clientAdmin.sendPreparedDelegatedTransactions(